jdubois/azure-cli-mcp/README.md

 _This server can run as a Java application or inside a Docker container._

-For both installations, only the `stio` transport is available.
+For both options, only the `stio` transport is available.
 The `http` transport will be available later.

 ### Installation with Smithery.ai